 The biggest take-away for me was to fill each morning with activities I like to do.
 Things I will already be looking forward the evening before when I go to bed.
 And finding those activities was easy.
 All the creative endeavors, which I often didn’t find the time for in the evening, I started doing in the morning before going to work.

 Now you might say that this would simply mean I get home later in the evening and might not have won much time.
-But the interesting thing was, by creating my miracle morning it was suddenly easy to get up 90 minutes earlier.
-It just meant to reduce the amount of sleep – or rather the time spent lying in bed – to what I really need, which for me is somewhere between seven and eight hours.
+But the interesting thing was, that by creating my miracle morning it was suddenly easy to get up between 60 and 90 minutes earlier.
+And it didn’t even mean reducing the amount of real sleep I got.
+It just meant to reduce the time spent lying in bed hitting snooze and maybe getting to bed a little earlier in the evenings.

 So I set up a routine to which I adhere every morning.
 The book gave some inspiration but I ended up building my own morning ritual, which involves meditation, some exercise, reading (e.g. The daily Stoic*), a good breakfast and writing articles like this here or working on a photo.

 The most important thing is not too rush.
 It’s possible to have a 5 minute miracle morning.
 But for me it’s essential to have time.
 If you start the day with stress, the pace is set and it’s much harder to calm down throughout the day.
 Having a relaxed start on the other hand removes a lot of restlessness.